 Any unspent CSR funds remaining at the end of a financial year should be transferred in any of the following ways:

 - Transfer to an Unspent CSR Account: Any unspent amount from an ongoing project should be transferred within 30 days of the end of the financial year, to the specifically designated ‘Unspent Corporate Social Responsibility Account’ to be opened by the company.
 These amounts should be spent within the next three financial years, in accordance with the company’s CSR policy.
-If these amounts remain unspent even after the three-year period, then they should be transferred, within six months of the end of the financial year, to any fund specified in Schedule VII of the act (such as the PM National Relief Fund, PM CARES Fund, Disaster Management Fund, Clean Ganga Fund, and so on).
+If these amounts remain unspent even after the three-year period, then they should be transferred, within 30 days of the end of the third financial year, to any fund specified in Schedule VII of the act (such as the PM National Relief Fund, PM CARES Fund, Disaster Management Fund, Clean Ganga Fund, and so on).

 - Transfer to a Schedule VII fund: If the funds are unallocated to any CSR project, then such unspent amount shall be transferred, within six months of the end of the financial year, to any fund specified in Schedule VII of the act.